 Fermentation is the chemical breakdown of a substance by bacteria, yeasts, or other microorganisms.
 Fermentation also promotes the growth of beneficial bacteria, known as probiotics

 Absolutely yes!
 Fermented foods are one of the healthiest food you can add to your diet.
-In fact, there is a study comparing a high fiber-rich diet and a fermented rich diet and a fermented rich diet is outstanding!
-I am not an expert but I love functional and alternative approaches to improve my life and health.
+In fact, there is a study comparing a high fiber-rich diet and a fermented-rich diet, and a fermented-rich diet is outstanding!

 High in anti-oxidant.